ranjeethmahankali/implicitv1/README.md

 #### Implicit Kernel ####

 This module contains all the basic entity types.
-All entities inherit from the class `entity`.
+All entities inherit from `entity`.
 The `simple_entity` struct represents simplest forms of implicit geometry, defined by a single equation.
 The `comp_entity` struct represents geometry that is a result of combining two other entities via an operation.
 The operation can be a boolean operation, or a blending operation etc.

 Every `entity` has `render_data_size` function which estimates the size of the render data for that entity.
-It has has `copy_render_data` function, which copies generates and copies the render data to the given destination.
-This render data is copied to a device buffer, whenever a new entity is created / has to be shown in the viewer.
+It also has a `copy_render_data` function, which generates and copies the render data to the given destination.
+This render data is later copied to a device buffer, whenever a new entity is created / has to be shown in the viewer.
 This data is then used by the OpenCL kernel that performs the raytracing.